Staxup/Staxup/README.md

 - 👋 Hi, I’m Noah
-- 🧚🏽 i have experience in Python, C++, Java, JavaScript, HTML, C, CSS-
+- 🧚🏽 I have experience in Python, C++, Java, JavaScript, HTML, C, Linux
 - 🌱 I’m currently learning the full extent of Python and OOP
 - 💞️ I started to learn how to code the summer before college started
 - 📫 You can reach me thru email <a href="mailto:your@email.com">nuhshekhey@gmail.com</a> or through Discord staxy#3159